AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/dashboards-pro.md

 The Orders dashboard provides insights on transactional volume of orders, their status, coupon codes used, revenue generated, and the payment methods used.
 For example, you can track the fulfillment process and make sure there are no issues or bottleneck occurrences.

-{:.bs-callout-info}
+>[!NOTE]
+>
-The reports on this dashboard are available for accounts connected to stores with either type of configuration (guest checkout, no guest checkout).
+>The reports on this dashboard are available for accounts connected to stores with either type of configuration (guest checkout, no guest checkout).

 ### Reports